HARINIRODRIGO/HARINIRODRIGO/README.md

     }

     sayHi() {
-        console.log("Thank you for visiting!
-I hope you've found some of my projects intriguing.
-Feel free to reach out if you have any questions.
-Looking forward to connecting with you!");
+         console.log("Thank you for visiting! \nI hope you've found some of my projects interesting.\nFeel free to reach out if you have any questions.\nLooking forward to connecting with you!😊");
     }
 }